vnck/vnck.github.io/writings/_posts/2023-12-05-skincare-routine.md

 4. **Exfoliant**: *Cosrx's BHA blackhead power liquid*.
 On days I don't use Differin, I use this instead.
 5. **Serum**: *Cos de Baha tranexamic acid*.
 On days I don’t use Differin, I use this instead.
 I’m testing this as an alternative to vitamin C, as it’s also meant to improve skin tone.

 So that’s it.
-Skincare is highly personal, so this is more a guide on how to approach it, rather than a recommendation to follow.
-Still, you can take it as a fun read!
+Skincare is highly personal, so this is more a guide on how to approach it, rather than a recommendation to follow~~